Giveth/vaultcontract/README.md

 ### Delaying a payment

-The guardian can delay any payment by calling:
+The security guard can delay any payment by calling:

     function delayPayment(uint _idPayment) onlyGuardianOrOwner

 This should be enough to allow the owner or the scapeHatcher to take any action if necessary.

-Of course the guardian can be also 0x
+Of course the security guard can be also 0x

-The owner can change the guardian by calling
+The owner can change the security guard by calling

     function changeGuardian(address _newGuardian) onlyOwner